mbly-snhu-portfolio/cs499-eportfolio/grazioso-dashboard/frontend/public/portfolio/enhancement_narrative.md

 The project demonstrates my ability to take a proof-of-concept and transform it into a production-ready application suitable for enterprise environments, which directly aligns with my career goals in technical management and leadership.

+### Feedback Incorporated

+Throughout the milestone process, I incorporated feedback by focusing on professional expectations rather than academic minimalism.
+That included:

+- Tightening separation of concerns (moving logic into services/modules instead of UI callbacks)
+- Expanding automated testing to reduce regression risk
+- Improving documentation and “why” explanations so a peer/manager can evaluate decisions quickly

+### Outcomes Met and Not Met

+**Fully met outcomes (evidence in this enhancement):**

+- **Outcome 2 (communication):** clear narratives, documentation, and a portfolio structure that explains decisions and trade-offs.
+- **Outcome 4 (tools/techniques):** FastAPI + React + Docker-oriented structure + automated tests for production readiness.
+- **Outcome 5 (security mindset):** JWT auth, role-based access control, rate limiting, security headers, and audit logging hooks.

+**Partially met / continuing opportunities:**

+- **Outcome 1 (collaboration):** the written code review and repository structure support collaboration; a next step would be adding formal review templates (PR checklist, issue templates) and demonstrating multi-contributor workflow.
+- **Outcome 3 (algorithmic solutions):** the primary algorithm work is covered more deeply in the Algorithms & Data Structures enhancement; this enhancement focuses more on architecture and security than algorithm design.